RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/developer-track/lab03/README.md

     ![00-verify-location-service.png](images/00-verify-location-service.png "Location Service")

 1. Click on the route link above the location-service pod and append `locations` to the URI.
-As a result, you should receive a list of all locations
+Initially, you may receive a `404` error when opening the route URL, but once you append `locations` and refresh you should receive a list of all locations

     ![00-location-list.png](images/00-location-list.png "Location List")